Mega Enterprise

 Mega Enterprise (메가엔터프라이즈) or also MEGA, was a South Korean company that specialised in developing video games.
+It was formerly located at Yeongdeungpo-gu in Seoul.

 Mega Enterprise was best known for publishing and porting some of video game titles developed by Data East and Technōs Japan to the PC for the Korean market, as well as having developed two arcade-only games: Pull Trigger (released in 2003), and Metal Slug 4 with Noise Factory for the Neo Geo after the original developer, SNK, went bankrupt.

 In South Korea, Mega also published PC and PS2 games from companies like Activision (for the first), and SNK Playmore (instead for the second).
 It also developed Metal Slug Online game for PC.

+History

+Mega was established in Yeongdeungpo-gu in 1998.

+The company closed in 2007 amidst allegations of corruption.

 Games published by MEGA

 All games listed for each platform are published only in South Korea.